BenLauwens/ThinkJulia.jl/docs/src/chap05.md

 "Arthur, King of the Britons!"
 ```

-`;` allows to put multiple statements on the same line.
+A semi-colon `;` allows to put multiple statements on the same line.
 In the REPL only the last statement returns its value.

 If you expect the user to type an integer, you can try to convert the return value to `Int64`: